morganr1/launch-button/README.md

-# Wayflyer launch button
+# Wayflyer launch button 🚀

-> A reusable launch button which is responsible for the ignition of the rocket fuel that will send Wayflyer's rocket ship to the stars.
+> A reusable launch button which is responsible for the ignition of the rocket fuel that will send Wayflyer's rocket ship to the stars! 😄

-## **Notes**
+## **Notes** 📘

 First off, I really enjoyed this tech task - well thought out!
+As I mention to Mike, I'm quite short on time (holidays tomorrow!) and could only devote a few hours over the past 2 nights as well as the guts of the morning today to get this tech assessment back to you guys.

 I haven't developed with typescript in nearly 2 years (current company doesn't use it widely), so I'm sadly quite rusty in this regard.
 If I was to come onboard with Wayflyer, I'd spend time beforehand getting back up to speed with TS.
 Hopefully I didn't make too much of a mess!

-## **Tech**
+## **Tech** 💾

 ### Rollup JS